This article is produced with scandiweb's eCommerce expertise

 Resource usage reports

-Google Cloud Platform provides you with built-in reports about the volume of resources you consume on different services and this should be generally enough.
+Google Cloud Platform provides you with built-in reports about the volume of resources you consume on different services, and this should be generally enough.

-But if you would like to dig deeper and see what queries (and their types) consume the most resources, you may want to set up an export of data from information_schema.jobs (you have to have the permission of the BigQuery Resource Viewer) and build a report on that data which you will further be able to analyze.
+But if you would like to dig deeper and see what queries (and their types) consume the most resources, you may want to set up an export of data from information_schema.jobs (you have to have the permission of the BigQuery Resource Viewer) and build a report on that data, which you will further be able to analyze.

-Get in touch for a free consultation to discuss your business and explore how we can help.
+Get in touch for a free consultation.

 Your request will be processed by